janipalomaki/robodog/README.md

 </ul>

 This project is created from the pure interest in cryptocurrencies and you can freely use its code in your projects. <br>
 You can find more details below about how to run the app on your phone or another emulator.
+You can also build standalone app for your phone by creating apk-file in Expo!
+Read more instructions below.

 ## Usage